flippy-software-package/flippy/README.md

     fp::MonteCarloUpdater<double, int, SimulationParameters, std::mt19937, fp::SPHERICAL_TRIANGULATION> mc_updater(tr, prms, surface_energy_area_volume_ensemble, rng, l_min, l_max);

-    fp::vec3<double> displ{}; // declaring a 3d vector (using flippy's built in vec3 type) for a later use as a random direction vector std::uniform_real_distribution<double> dx_distr(-prms.linear_displ, prms.linear_displ); //define a distribution from which the small displacements in x y and z directions will be drawn
+    fp::vec3<double> displ{}; // declaring a 3d vector (using flippy's built in vec3 type) for a later use as a random direction vector std::uniform_real_distribution<double> displ_distr(-prms.linear_displ, prms.linear_displ); //define a distribution from which the small displacements in x y and z directions will be drawn

     tr.scale_node_coordinates(1,1,0.8); // squish the sphere in z direction to break the initial symmetry.
 This speeds up the convergence to a biconcave shape greatly fp::Json data_init = {{"nodes", tr.make_egg_data()}};